Using object pooling in managed environments can usually benefit us in two ways:

 }

-As in all things related to concurrency, if you don't have locality, then you've got sharing, and once you have sharing, you will probably end up with contentions that are bound to harm your application's performance, wasting valuable CPU cycles.
+sharing, you will probably end up with contentions that are bound to harm your application's performance, wasting valuable CPU cycles.

-So if we'd like to improve our scalability, then our goal is clear: reducing the amount of shared data.
-For example, if pools wouldn't be shared across different threads, then we wouldn't had to worry about synchronizing them and we could avoid the involved contentions altogether.
-A simple way to achieve this, is to use the TLS to allocate an independent pool for every thread.
-This way, on the one hand we'll achieve perfect scalability due to the avoidance of state sharing, but on the other hand, this kind of implementation could lead to an excessive memory usage.
+excessive memory usage.
 For instance, if a single instance of our pool (including all of its pre-allocated objects) weights about 10Mb, then on a machine with 16 processors, we could find ourselves dedicating no less then 160Mb in favor of our thread-local pools, even though its not likely that every single thread needs to use all the types of objects that we're allocated in its local pool.

-For example, if we're parallelizing some algorithm using 3 threads, where thread 1 needs to use objects of type A and thread 2 needs to use objects of type B and thread 3 needs to use objects of type C, then it makes no sense that every one of those threads will hold a pool that will contain objects of all three types.
+C, then it makes no sense that every one of those threads will hold a pool that will contain objects of all three types.

-A possible solution for this problem is to use a pool hierarchy, where every time a thread attempts to create an object, it will direct itself to its "closest" pool instance.
+pool hierarchy, where every time a thread attempts to create an object, it will direct itself to its "closest" pool instance.
 If that pool doesn't contain available instances of the requested object, then it will continue to navigate up the hierarchy until it reaches a pool that holds available instances of the object.
 Once the thread finishes using the object, it will return it to a pool that is located "closer" to that thread, this way we are able to maintain a level of locality between a thread and its used objects.

 Instead of getting confused with unclear and too complex hierarchies, I'll demonstrate the concept using a flat hierarchy that offers a single "global" pool that is shared across all threads, and another local pool for every thread.